 Use it to automatically analyze huge amounts of open-ended questions in a matter of minutes, and find out which aspects of your business perform particularly well and which you need to work on.

-It’s time to weigh the advantages and disadvantages of open-ended questions.
-Although there are powerful advantages of open-ended questions, the disadvantages need to be considered, as well – with some tips below on how to lessen them.
+It’s time to weigh the advantages and disadvantages of open-ended questions – with some tips below on how to lessen them.